lauasau/lauasau/README.md

 ##  :memo: About Me
 I am currently working as a WITSEC Analyst in the Domestic Violence Unit at the Milwaukee County District Attorney's Office.

-* Transforming raw crime data into something investigators, prosecutors, and policymakers can actually act on.
+* :oncoming_police_car:Transforming raw crime data into something investigators, prosecutors, and policymakers can actually act on.
-* Developing striking dashboards with Power BI, Tableau & R
+* :bar_chart:Developing striking dashboards with Power BI, Tableau & R
-* Data analysis and reporting using Excel & Google Sheets
+* :chart_with_upwards_trend:Data analysis and reporting using Excel & Google Sheets
-* Conducting spatial/temporal analyses using ArcGIS
+* :earth_americas:Conducting spatial/temporal analyses using ArcGIS

 Fun fact about me, aside from math and coding, I love art!
 Going into undergrad, I wanted to major in art, but soon realized my passion for math.
 I ultimately made the decision to pursue mathematics, but was torn that I had to part from the arts.